From Down the Hall: December 2023

 The end of another calendar year marks a busy time of making holiday plans, enjoying Mountaineer sports as they enter into championship season, traveling to a football bowl game (this year we’re off to Charlotte for the Duke’s Mayo Bowl!), setting goals for the following year, and, of course, Spotify Wrapped.
 As we approach the end of 2023, I find myself reflecting on the incredible journey we’ve shared as a community.
 We’ve had a year filled with exciting events, meaningful connections and countless reasons to express our gratitude.

-As we close out the year, we almost always look ahead to what’s next: creating new moments for our alumni, curating events and connections for Mountaineers near and far, and providing pathways for alumni to find their way home to Morgantown for events like the Academy of Distinguished Alumni, Homecoming and many others.
+As we close out the year, we almost always look ahead to what’s next: creating new moments for our alumni, curating events and connections for Mountaineers near and far, and providing pathways for alumni to find their way home to Morgantown for events like Homecoming and many others.

 Read Full Article